IsolateGPT: An Execution Isolation Architecture for LLM-Based Agentic Systems: Evaluation: Protection analysis

 \subsubsection{Data stealing}

 To demonstrate that \llmsys protects against unauthorized access to user data, present with an app or the system, we implement the use case discussed in Case study~\ref{cs:app-collaboration}, where email and cloud drive apps collaborate to attach a document in an email.
 Instead of developing our own apps to implement the case study, we leverage the \texttt{Gmail} and \texttt{GDrive} apps, available on LangChain~\cite{langchain-gmail, langchain-google-drive}.
-We simulate the attack, from an external adversary, that sends a malicious email which contain instructions for the LLM to exfiltrate sensitive documents from \texttt{GDrive}.
+We simulate the attack, from an external adversary, that sends a malicious email containing instructions for the LLM to exfiltrate sensitive documents from \texttt{GDrive}.
 We also make the attack stealthy by directing the LLM to delete both the sent and received emails.

-Figure~\ref{figure:app-collaboration} provides a side-by-side comparison of a summarized user query resolution that triggers both \texttt{Gmail} and \texttt{GDrive} in \baseline and \llmsys.
-It can be seen that in \baseline, the attacker is not only successful in exfiltrating the sensitive document but is also able to conceal its trace by deleting the sent and received emails.
+Figure~\ref{figure:app-collaboration} provides a side-by-side comparison of a summarized query resolution that triggers both \texttt{Gmail} and \texttt{GDrive} in \baseline and \llmsys.
+In \baseline, the attacker is not only successful in exfiltrating the sensitive document but is also able to conceal its trace by deleting the sent and received emails.
 In contrast, \llmsys is able to protect against this attack, mainly because cross-app communication requires explicit user consent in \llmsys.

 This attack demonstrates two key benefits of \llmsys's design.
 First, even in a scenario, where the user permanently permits collaboration between two apps (e.g., because the user trusts them), the user will still have an opportunity to review the irreversible action made by the app (sending an email in this case), as mandated by \llmsys (see the discussion of permanent permissions in Appendix~\ref{appendix:permission:permenant}).
 Second, even if an app is compromised in \llmsys, the attack is contained in its isolated execution space, and does not spread to the whole system.